-Deborah H. Tribble, Ed.D., M.Ed. in Curriculum and Instruction Program Director Carolyn Spain, Ed.D., M.Ed. in Educational Leadership Program Director
+Karla Hagan, M.Ed. in Curriculum and Instruction Program Director Carolyn Spain, Ed.D., M.Ed. in Educational Leadership Program Director

 The Master of Education in Curriculum and Instruction/Master of Education in Educational Leadership dual degree is a 60-hour, non-thesis program.
-The program consists of 15 credit hours in required shared curriculum, 24 credit hours in Curriculum and Instruction Required Curriculum, and 21 credit hours in Educational Leadership Required Curriculum.
-In areas where the student demonstrates sufficient proficiency, course substitutions may be approved by the M.Ed. in Educational Leadership or M.Ed. in Curriculum and Instruction Program Director.
+The program consists of 12 credit hours in required shared curriculum, 24 credit hours in Curriculum and Instruction, and 24 credit hours in Educational Leadership Specialized Preparation for Principal Certification.